 The Humanities Division at Tougaloo College is where the arts come alive with music, literature, as well as interdisciplinary studies.
 Through studio challenges and writing intensive classes, students are encouraged to develop skills as independent, analytical, critical thinkers and to deepen their appreciation for, and awareness of, all contributions to the arts from a global perspective.
 Students may also pursue courses that prepare them for careers in journalism, communications, education, business, or law.
 Study in the Humanities increases analytical skills and communication abilities to prepare the graduate for a broad range of career options.

-The Division offers Bachelor of Arts degrees in: English and English Education; Music and Music Education; Mass Communications; and the Associate of Arts degree in Religious Studies.
-Other courses of study housed in the Division include: modern language courses (Spanish, French, Arabic, Japanese, Chinese, Korean and German); effective speaking courses; courses in creative writing; and drama production courses.
+The School offers Bachelor of Arts degrees in: English and English Education; Music and Music Education; Mass Communications; and the Associate of Arts degree in Religious Studies.
+Other courses of study housed in the School include: modern language courses (Spanish, French, Arabic, Japanese, Chinese, Korean and German); effective speaking courses; courses in creative writing; and drama production courses.
 In addition, the Division provides course work designed to help students meet their general education requirement in writing, speaking, literature, art, modern languages, music (with a new course in Jazz History), philosophy and religion.

-The Humanities Division has three departments that offer Bachelor of Arts degrees in the following areas of study: English, Mass Communications, and Music.
+The Humanities School has three departments that offer Bachelor of Arts degrees in the following areas of study: English, Mass Communications, and Music.

-The Division of Humanities generates activities that add significantly to the cultural experience of the entire Tougaloo College community.
+The School of Humanities generates activities that add significantly to the cultural experience of the entire Tougaloo College community.

 The English Department sponsors poetry readings, dramatic readings, short story readings, speakers and conferences.
 The speech/drama unit of the English Department provides at least two student-staged productions a year.
 The English Department also supports the Writing Center where non-judgmental, one-on-one tutorial assistance is available.
 The tutors are trained students overseen by the Director of the Writing Center.

 Visual and Performing Arts Department

 The Music Program provides many musical performances by the Tougaloo College Concert Choir and Tougaloo College Instrumental Ensemble as well as Opera Workshop and other small group ensembles.